openlawteam/tribute-contracts/website/docs/contracts/adapters/onboarding/LendNFT.md

 ---
-id: tribute-nft-adapter
+id: lend-nft-adapter
-title: ERC721/1155 Tribute
+title: ERC721/1155 Lending / Staking
 ---

-The Tribute NFT adapter allows potential and existing DAO members to contribute any ERC-721 and ERC-1155 tokens to the DAO in exchange for any amount of DAO internal tokens (in this case it mints UNITS always).
+The Lend NFT adapter allows potential and existing DAO members to stake any ERC-721 and ERC-1155 tokens to the DAO in exchange for any amount of DAO internal tokens (in this case it mints UNITS always).
 If the proposal passes, the requested internal tokens are minted to the applicant (which effectively makes the applicant a member of the DAO if not already one) and the ERC-721/1155 asset provided as tribute is transferred to the NFT extension.
+The tokens are then vested.
+If the new member takes the NFT back before the vesting period, the tokens are being burnt.
+The vesting works as follows, all the tokens are in the balance right away (used in voting power) but the member can only transfer the vested amount (ERC-20).

-The Tribute NFT adapter is similar to the Onboarding adapter in that both allow for joining the DAO (or increasing a stake in the DAO) through the exchange of contributed assets for DAO internal tokens.
-However, there are key differences:
+The Lend NFT adapter is similar to the TributeNFT in that both allow for joining the DAO (or increasing a stake in the DAO) through the exchange of contributed assets for DAO internal tokens.
+The key difference is that the NFT is merely lended, not given to the DAO.

-- The Onboarding adapter allows both Ether and ERC-20 tokens to be contributed.
-The Tribute NFT adapter accepts only ERC-721 and/or ERC-1155 tokens.

-- The Onboarding adapter mints a fixed amount of internal tokens to the applicant based on the amount of assets contributed.
-In other words, an onboarding proposal does not specify the amount of internal tokens requested.
-That is calculated from the DAO's configurations and the amount of assets contributed.
-The Tribute NFT adapter has more open-ended proposal parameters.
-The proposer can request any amount of internal tokens to be minted in exchange for an ERC-721/1155 token contributed.
-The worthiness of that transfer proposal for the DAO is left to the vote of its members.

 ## Workflow

-A tribute is made by a member first submitting a proposal specifying (1) the applicant who wishes to join the DAO (or increase his stake in the DAO), (2) the amount of internal tokens (UNITS) the applicant desires, and (3) the ERC-721/1155 address and token id of the NFT that will transfer to the DAO in exchange for those internal tokens.
+A lending is made by a member first submitting a proposal specifying (1) the applicant who wishes to join the DAO (or increase his stake in the DAO), (2) the amount of internal tokens (UNITS) the applicant desires, and (3) the ERC-721/1155 address and token id of the NFT that will transfer to the DAO in exchange for those internal tokens.

 The proposal submission does not actually transfer the ERC-721/1155 token from its owner.
 That occurs only after the proposal passes and is processed.